Munchappy/legal/COURIERS_HOME.md

 ## How Your Pay Is Structured

-Your earnings come entirely from the customer — not from Munchappy.
+Your earnings come entirely from the customer, not from Munchappy.

 When a customer places a delivery order, they pay a delivery fee as part of their order.
 That fee is collected by Munchappy on your behalf.
 Once you complete the delivery, Munchappy deducts a small platform fee and remits the remainder directly to you.

 The platform fee is **6% of the gross delivery fee plus $0.30 per completed delivery**.
 This fee covers the technology, dispatch infrastructure, payment processing, and platform operations that make it possible for customers to find and pay for your services.

-What remains after that deduction is yours — with the guarantee that it will never be less than $12.00.
+What remains after that deduction is yours, with the guarantee that it will never be less than $12.00.

 **You always know your earnings before you accept.** Every delivery offer displays your net payout before you decide to take it.
-There is no guessing, no post-delivery adjustments, and no earnings that depend on customer generosity.
+No guessing, no post-delivery adjustments, and no earnings that depend on customer generosity.

 ---

 ## No Tips.
 No Uncertainty.

 Munchappy does not facilitate tipping.
-The delivery fee the customer pays is final and complete at the time of the order — it already accounts for the full value of your service.
+The delivery fee the customer pays is final and complete at the time of the order, and it already accounts for the full value of your service.

 This is an intentional design choice.
-Your earnings should not be a variable that depends on how a customer feels at the end of a meal.
-The fee is priced to reflect the value of the delivery, and you receive that value — guaranteed — every time.
+Your earnings should not depend on how a customer feels at the end of a meal.
+The fee is priced to reflect the value of the delivery, and you receive that value, guaranteed, every time.

 ---

 ## How Deliveries Work

-When you are online and available, Munchappy dispatches delivery orders directly to you based on your location.
-You will see the full details of the delivery — including your net earnings — before deciding to accept.
+When you are online and available, Munchappy dispatches delivery orders to you based on your location.
+You will see the full details of each delivery, including your net earnings, before deciding to accept.

 Once you accept a delivery, you proceed to the restaurant, confirm the order, and deliver it to the customer's address.
 The Munchappy Courier app guides you through each step, including required pickup and delivery confirmation.

 Each delivery you complete is marked through the app, and your earnings are credited to your account automatically.

-You may decline or cancel up to **three deliveries per day** before your session ends for the day.
-Sessions reset at midnight, and you can go back online the following day with a fresh start.
-This policy exists to ensure that dispatched orders are handled responsibly and that customers and restaurants can rely on the platform.
+To keep things running smoothly for customers and restaurants, we ask that once you accept a delivery, you see it through.
+You can decline or cancel up to three deliveries per day, after which your session ends for the day.
+Sessions reset at midnight and you start fresh the next day.

 ---